-Heart, undoubtedly one of the most important organs is often the most neglected one.
-Our poor food choices, inappropriate lifestyle changes, and addictions are the culprits.
-This significantly amplifies during the monsoon, where our food choices are too fatty and some lean too much on “sutta” to keep warm.
+The heart is undoubtedly one of the most important organs and is often the most neglected one.
+Our poor food choices, inappropriate lifestyle changes and addictions are the culprits.
+This significantly amplifies during the monsoon, where our food choices are too fatty and some lean too much on ‘sutta’ to keep themselves warm.

 When we talk of heart toxins, the mind automatically starts to imagine harmful chemicals and metals.
 While they are definitely poisonous, there are certain substances to which we are exposed more often and can prove to be highly dangerous.
 Here are some silent heart-killers.

 - Recreational drug abuse: Although drug abuse is all about enjoying the ‘high’, the abnormal and alarmingly elevated blood pressure and heart rates, cases of cardiac arrest with an overdose are extremely common, especially during this cold and gloomy season.

 - Medicinal drugs: Medications are always our first line of treatment.
 However, not following prescriptions, taking medications for more than the required period of time and self-medication can often lead to overdose.
 Several medicines have pronounced side effects on the heart.
 They weaken heart muscles and can be cardiotoxic.
 These include nonsteroidal anti-inflammatory drugs and over-the-counter drugs such as ibuprofen and naproxen.

 - CT Scans: The amount of radiation the body is exposed to in a CT scan and X-rays is significant.
 While the prescription of a CT scan has always been conservative, the damage it does to the heart cannot be ignored.

 - Seafood: Although rich in essential fatty acids and proteins, seafood is also a known cause of mercury poisoning due to the heavy metal deposits found in them.
 High levels of mercury in the blood cause higher blood pressure and arrhythmia.